Trees of Graphs as Boundaries of Hyperbolic Groups: Regular tree systems of spaces with doubleton peripherals

 \begin{defn} \defnlabel{D.6} Let $\Theta=(T, \{ L_t\}), \{ \Sigma_u \}, \{ \varphi_e \})$ be a tree system, and let be a connecting system for regular spaces with doubleton peripherals.
-For each $j\in J$, denote by $d_j:\Omega_j\to Z$ the degree function of the extra-decoration ${\mathcal D}_j^+$.
+For each $j\in J$, denote by $d_j:\Omega_j\to \Z$ the degree function of the extra-decoration ${\mathcal D}_j^+$.
 We say that $\Theta$ is \emph{modelled on} $\mathcal P$ if each constituent space $L_t$ of $\Theta$ can be equipped with an identification (as a space with peripherals) with one of the spaces $K_j$ of $\mathcal P$ (and hence also equipped with the corresponding extra-decoration ${\mathcal D}_j^+$) so that the following conditions are satisfied:

-\begin{enumerate} \item[(1)] for each white vertex $u$ of $T$ there is a block $B$ of ${\mathcal B}$ such that the set of types of the peripherals of form $\varphi_{[u,t]}(\Sigma_u)\subset L_t$ (under the identification of $L_t$ with one of $K_j$'s, as above), where $t$ runs through the set of all vertices of $T$ adjacent to $u$, coincides with $B$;
+\begin{enumerate} \item[(1)] for each white vertex $u$ of $T$ there is a block $B$ of ${\mathcal B}$ such that the set of types of the peripherals of the form $\varphi_{[u,t]}(\Sigma_u)\subset L_t$ (under the identification of $L_t$ with one of the $K_j$, as above), where $t$ runs through the set of all vertices of $T$ adjacent to $u$, coincides with $B$;